marcelotduarte/cx_Freeze/doc/cx_Freeze.rst

 ---------------

 There are three different ways to use cx_Freeze.
-The first is to use the included ``freeze`` script which works well for simple scripts.
+The first is to use the included ``cxfreeze`` script which works well for simple scripts.
 The second is to create a distutils_ setup script which can be used for more complicated configuration or to retain the configuration for future use.
 The third method involves working directly with the classes and modules used internally by